Skip to main content

 Write Ordering Control

-Historically, the Linux® kernel block I/O stack (i.e., the block layer and the SCSI layer) has never guaranteed the exact execution order of block I/O requests.
-The exact execution order of block I/O requests cannot be guaranteed due to the asynchronous nature of the execution in the kernel of block I/O requests and the necessity of a fine-granularity lock model for the device request queue (to minimize lock-contention overhead when multiple contexts issue I/O requests to a block device at the same time).
+Historically, the Linux® kernel block I/O stack (i.e., the block layer and the SCSI layer) have never guaranteed the exact execution order of block I/O requests.
+The exact processing order of block I/O requests cannot be guaranteed due to the asynchronous nature of the execution in the kernel of block I/O requests and the necessity of a fine-granularity locking model for the device request queue, to minimize lock-contention overhead when multiple contexts simultaneously issue I/O requests to a block device.

-A direct result of this design is the inability to give guarantees to a well- behaving ZBD-compliant application that write commands for a zone will be delivered in increasing LBA order (matching the zone sequential write constraint).
+A direct result of this design is the inability to give guarantees to a well- behaving zoned block device compliant application that write commands for a zone will be delivered sequentially in increasing LBA order (matching the zone sequential write constraint).

-To address this problem, the kernel ZBD support adds zone write locking to ensure that write requests are processed in order per zone.
+To address this problem, the kernel zoned block device support implements either zone write locking or zone write plugging to ensure that write requests are processed sequentially per zone.

 Zone Write Locking